 Skepticism of abstraction and epistemic humility converge in Justice Alito's approach to judicial precedent.
-Stare decisis, according to Alito, "is a doctrine that respects the judgment-the wisdom-of the past and that reflects a certain degree of humility about our ability to make sound decisions based on reason alone."77 At his confirmation hearing, he described stare decisis as "reflect[ing] the view that courts should respect the judgments and unreasonable searches and seizures to a 21st-century surveillance technique" but "the
+Stare decisis, according to Alito, "is a doctrine that respects the judgment-the wisdom of the past and that reflects a certain degree of humility about our ability to make sound decisions based on reason alone."
+At his confirmation hearing, he described stare decisis as "reflect[ing] the view that courts should respect the judgments and the wisdom that are embodied in prior judicial decisions."
+Since then, Alito's order to monitor the movements of the coach's owner."

-Court has chosen to decide this case based on 18th-century tort law."
-Id. at 418 (Alito, J., concurring in the judgment).
-He observed that "it is almost impossible to think of late 18th-century situations that are analogous to what took place in this case," straining to imagine "a case in which a constable secreted himself somewhere in a coach . . . in order to monitor the movements of the coach's owner."
 Id. at 420.
 Scalia thought that example was plausible, noting that "[t]here is no doubt that the information gained by that trespassory activity would be the product of an unlawful search-whether that information consisted of the conversations occurring in the coach, or of the destinations to which the coach traveled."
 Id. at 406 n.3 (majority opinion).
 Alito responded that "this would have required either a gigantic coach, a very tiny constable, or both-not to mention a constable with incredible fortitude and patience."
 Id. at 420 n.3 (Alito, J., concurring in the judgment).
 In other cases, Justice Alito has similarly cautioned against assuming too readily that historical practice tells us what the framers and ratifiers thought about constitutional principles applied to new problems.
 In Comptroller of the Treasury v.
 Wynne, for example, Justice Thomas argued that "[t]here is no indication that . . . early state income tax schemes provided credits for income taxes paid elsewhere" and therefore "[i]t seems highly implausible that those who ratified the Commerce Clause understood it to conflict with the income tax laws of their States and nonetheless adopted it without a word of concern."
 575 U.S. 542, 579-80 (2015).
+(Thomas, J., dissenting).
+Alito responded that "the number of individuals who earned income out of State in 1787 was surely very small," so "[e]ven if some persons were taxed twice, it is unlikely that this was a matter of such common knowledge that it must have been known by the delegates to the state ratifying conventions who voted to adopt the Constitution."
+Id. at 570-71 (majority opinion).
+In other words, the practice of not providing credits for income tax paid elsewhere had little to say about the original understanding of the Commerce Clause.